Code of best practice for pointer and setter field trial competitors

 J Regulations training programme

 This programme has been created to manage the understanding of the J Regulations for field trial judges, societies and competitors.
 This is done through a seminar followed by an optional multiple-choice exam.
 Attending a seminar is strongly recommended.
 Even if a candidate refrains from taking the examination, they should find the seminar useful and beneficial.
-The seminar script for the pointer and setter sub-group is available on The Kennel Club website.
+The seminar script for the pointer and setter sub-group is available here.
 For further information check the events and activities section for the current Field Trials Seminar Diary.

 Observing at field trials and pointer and setter training days